|Date of Birth||11 December 1803 , La Côte-Saint-André, Isère, France|

 |Date of Death||8 March 1869 , Paris, France|

-In 1821, Berlioz went to Paris to study medicine.
+In 1821 Berlioz went to Paris to study medicine.
 His impressions of the Paris Opera performance of "Iphigenie en Tauride" by Christoph Willibald Gluck turned him on music forever.
-He spent more days at the Paris Conservatory, than at the Medical School.
-In 1823, he started writing articles on music for "Le Corsaire."
+He spent more days at the Paris Conservatory than at the medical school.
+In 1823 he started writing articles on music for "Le Corsaire".
 He abandoned medicine for music and successfully performed his "Messe Solennelle" in 1825.
-After being "cursed" by his mother for abandoning medicine his allowance from his father was reduced.
-He worked random jobs as a choir singer.
-In 1828, he heard the 3rd and 5th Symphonies by 'Ludwig Beethoven' and with that impression he read "Faust" by Johann Wolfgang Goethe.
+After being "cursed" by his mother for abandoning medicine, his allowance from his father was reduced, and was forced to take such jobs as a choir singer to support himself.
+In 1828 he heard the 3rd and 5th Symphonies by Ludwig van Beethoven and with that impression he read "Faust" by Johann Wolfgang Goethe.
 With such inspiration he started composing "La Damnation de Faust."

 |Marie Recio||(1854 - 1862) (her death)|

-|Harriet Smithson||(1833 - 1842) (divorced) 1 child|
+|Harriet Smithson||(1833 - 1842) (divorced) (1 child)|